 Some companies now offer expedited approval in as little as a few minutes, but you won’t qualify for this offer if you have a medical condition like sleep apnea.

-Your Life Insurance Rating
+What to Know About Your Life Insurance Rating

 The vast majority of those with sleep apnea, especially obstructive sleep apnea, will be able to qualify for traditional coverage.